ducknology/WPF-ImageSequenceController/README.md

 WPF-ImageSequenceController
 ===========================

-Simple class that use WriteableBitmap.WritePixels to write the pixels directly, providing the maximum performance but hugh memory loading.
+Simple class to display image sequence animation on WPF using WriteableBitmap.WritePixels to write the pixels directly from byte info.
+Providing the maximum performance but hugh memory loading.